Key Country Facts

 Top exports: crude petroleum, diamonds, coal tar oil, refined petroleum, and petroleum gas.

-The capital of Angola is Luanda and the country’s population is about 25.02 million (2015).
+The capital of Angola is Luanda and the country’s population is about 25 million.
 Take note that Angola’s capital, Luanda, has been in recent years one of the most expensive cities in the world due to Angola’s rich oil and mineral resources that have in turn driven up prices of goods in more expat-dominated areas of the city.
 Angola is a primarily Christian country, with a mix of Roman Catholic and Protestants.
 The rest of the population holds more traditional beliefs.
 The official language is Portuguese due to Portugal’s influence over the country until its independence in 1975.
 Many people speak English or French as well.
 The time zone is 5 hours ahead of EST.

-Travelers visiting Angola should take advantage of the absolutely breathtaking nature.
+Travelers visiting Angola should take advantage of its absolutely breathtaking nature.
 The Tundavala rock formations has incredible views of the country from up high, with lush rolling hills and long rock canyons.
 Those who come here should take care to keep their trash and other litter pocketed away somewhere in their backpacks, as this helps keep the area pristine.
 Also incredible are Kalandula Falls, where rainbows can actually be found reflecting off of the water when visiting under the right weather circumstances.
 The view is amazing!